 What’s the best way to store guacamole?

-You can make guacamole last for several days without browning by placing a halved onion on top of leftover guacamole then cover the top of the bowl with plastic wrap.
+You can make guacamole last for several days without browning by placing a halved onion on top of leftover guacamole in a storage container.
+Place the lid on top and seal.
+Store in the fridge until ready to use.

 The sulfur in the onion prevents the avocado’s browning enzyme from interacting with the air.
-This little trick allows you to make your guacamole ahead of time.
+This little trick allows you to make your guacamole ahead of time and still stay green

 Other Recipes That Pair Well with Guacamole